scoulomb/myDNS/repair-laptop-ssd/repair-laptop.md

 ![Step 4](./pictures/setup4.jpg)

-After that, it starts diagnostic (as in the video, it is a second time) and we reach setup screen
+After that, it starts diagnostic (as in the video, it is a second time, OK) and we reach setup screen

 ![Step 5](./pictures/setup5.jpg)